On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Conclusion

 \section{Conclusion}

-We have investigated the problem of nonlinear wave evolution in a quantum vacuum in the important framework of Born--Infeld electrodynamics.
+We have investigated the problem of nonlinear wave evolution in a quantum vacuum in the framework of Born--Infeld electrodynamics.
 We have been looking for a detailed theoretical description of the electromagnetic shock wave formation and its possible absence in a nonlinear quantum vacuum.
 We have investigated the two counter--propagating waves in the framework of Born--Infeld electrodynamics: a problem that describes the finite amplitude electromagnetic wave counter-propagating with respect to the crossed electromagnetic field for two linearly (Born) and nonlinearly polarized waves (Born--Infeld).
 This study has been motivated by our previous work on photon--photon scattering in vacuum \cite{KadlecovaKornBulanov2019, KadlecovaMine2019, BulanovSoliton} in the Heisenberg--Euler approximation; there we investigated the simpler problem of two linearly polarized waves.

 For the linearly polarized waves, which correspond to the crossed field configuration (${\bf E}\cdot{\bf B}=0$, i.e. $\mathfrak{G}^2=0$), the Born--Infeld Lagrangian reduces to the Born Lagrangian as its special subcase.
 We have investigated the field equations of Born electrodynamics, which are identical to the equations for the Born--Infeld electrodynamics for the crossed field ${\bf E}\cdot{\bf B}=0$ (and hence referred to as Born).
-In general, the term $\mathfrak{G}^2$ is of the fourth order in $F_{\mu\nu}$ and therefore can be neglected except in the immediate neighbourhood of singularities, far away from the creation of shock wave fronts \cite{BornInfeld1933}.

-Let us mention that there is a similarity with exact solutions of Einstein's equations called gyratons \cite{Gyr2,Gyr3,Gyr1,Gyr4,Gyr5} which describe a gravitational field of a spinning beam of light.
-The beam's metric terms $g_{ui}$ can be set to zero locally using a gauge transformation, but they cannot be globally removed because the gauge invariant contour $\oint g_{ui}(u, x^{i}) {\rm d} x^{i}$ around the position of the gyraton (singularity) is proportional to the nonzero angular momentum density $j_{i}$, which is nonvanishing.

 We have solved the Born field equations analytically assuming the solution in the form of a simple wave.
 We added the small amplitude perturbations and linearized the coefficients to study the singularity formation.
 We have showed that the system of equations decoupled for the ordinary wave.
 The solutions have the form of a nonlinear wave without dispersion in the linear approximation.